Atsuto Uchida: Schalke 04

 In the 2011–12 season, Uchida appeared on the substitute bench for the first three league matches and DFL-Supercup, with Marco Höger preferred.
-He soon made his first appearance of the season for the side, playing in the left–back position, as Schalke 04 lost 2–0 against HJK Helsinki on 18 August 2011 in the first leg of the UEFA Europa League Qualification Round.
-Uchida revert to his right–back position against the opposition team in a return and managed to overcome the deficit by winning 6–1 to reach the Group Stage.
-On 28 August 2011, he finally made his first league appearance of the season, in a 1–0 win over Borussia Mönchengladbach.
-However, Uchida tore a muscle in his right thigh during training and was sidelined a month.
-On 3 November 2011, he made his return to the starting line-up, starting the whole game, in a 0–0 draw against AEK Larnaca in the UEFA Europa League Group Stage match.
-Throughout the most of the 2011–12 season, Uchida and Höger competed over the right–back position, although he suffered his own injury concern himself.
-Later in the 2011–12 season, Uchida managed to regain his first team place at Schalke 04 after Höger began to play in the right–midfield position.
+He soon made his first appearance of the season for Schalke 04, playing in the left–back position, as Schalke 04 lost 2–0 against HJK Helsinki on 18 August 2011 in the first leg of the UEFA Europa League Qualification Round.
+Uchida played 12 minutes after coming on as a substitute and managed to overcome the deficit by winning 6–1 to reach the group stage.
+Three days later on 28 August 2011, he finally made his first league appearance of the season, in a 1–0 win over Borussia Mönchengladbach.
+However, Uchida tore a muscle in his right thigh during training and was out for a month.
+On 3 November 2011, he made his return to the starting line-up, starting the whole game, in a 0–0 draw against AEK Larnaca in the UEFA Europa League group stage match.
+Throughout most of the 2011–12 season, Uchida and Höger competed over the right–back position, although he suffered his own injury concern himself.
+Later in the 2011–12 season, he managed to regain his first team place at Schalke 04 after Höger began to play in the right–midfield position.
 The club's general manager Horst Heldt commented on his performance, saying: "We have already started discussions on this.
 He has a top attitude towards work and club.
 Uchida was "not yet finished with his development."
-At the end of the 2011–12 season, Uchida made the total of 26 appearances in all competitions.
+At the end of the 2011–12 season, he made the total of 26 appearances in all competitions.